BraedenKloke/CU-BEng-coursework/SYSC2100/README.md

 # Disclaimer

 This work is documented on GitHub to be used only as reference for job applications.
 Writing a test harness was not required in these assignments.
-Posting the test harness on GitHub does not violate any form of academic integrity.
+Posting the test harnesses on GitHub does not violate any form of academic integrity.